 Keep reading to learn more about TNBC, including who it affects and the outcome for people with this condition.

-TNBC accounts for about 10–20% of all breast cancers.
+TNBC accounts for about

 The National Cancer Institute’s (NCI’s) Surveillance, Epidemiology, and End Results (SEER) Program shows that TNBC affects